nichy-consortium/nichy/docs/resources/how_to_guides/data_sharing.md

 ![Castor data entry screenshot](../../assets/images/Castor_Screenshot.png)

+!!! warning "What to upload?"
+    The clinical data sharing will go through Castor, you do not need to upload any clinical data to the SURFdrive folder for your site.

 ### Option 3: EU-NN data sharing

 If your participants are also included in the EU-NN database, you can request an export of the relevant data directly from the EU-NN.
 This requires an export of your EU-NN data accompanied by a reference file with matching MRI IDs, as well as some more data that is not included in the EU-NN.
 Please reach out to the NICHY core team to arrange this.

+!!! warning "What to upload?"
+    Upload the EU-NN export and the reference file to the SURFdrive folder for your site.
+For the additional requested clinical data that is not included in the EU-NN, share these using either Option 1 (spreadsheet format) or Option 2 (Castor entry).
+Include the corresponding data dictionary if you choose the spreadsheet route.

 ## Data upload via SURFdrive